JeffersonLab/clas12dc/DataExplorer/README.md

 Running on JLAB ifarm
 ---------------------
-You can run the pre-compiled compiled jar from ```ifram``` by issuing the following command (assuming you ssh with -Y option):
+You can run the pre-compiled compiled jar on ```ifram``` by issuing the following command (assuming you ssh with -Y option):
 ```
-java -jar /volatile/clas12/latif/bin/DataExplorer.jar
+java -jar /group/clas12/clas12dc/DataExplorer.jar
 ```

 Dependencies